lemleysamantha/Project-one/README.md

 #Dashboard https://public.tableau.com/app/profile/matt.leiser/viz/CarPricesDashboard_16680540059890/Dashboard1?publish=yes

+## Summary:
+We have choosen to predict on Used Car Price

 ## Background:

 Over the past few years, the automotive industry has faced a shortage in the Semiconductor Integrate Chips globally.
 The Semicoductor IC is a critical component for controlling several electronic devices in the vehicle.